open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 These can be added to your Lambda using the AWS portal to automatically instrument your application.
 These layers do not include the Collector which is a required addition unless you configure an external Collector instance to send your data.

+### Add the ARN of the OTel Collector Lambda layer

+See the [Collector Lambda layer guidance](lambda-manual-instrument) to add the layer to your application and configure the Collector.
+We recommend you add this first.

 ### Language Requirements

 <!-- prettier-ignore -->